Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Results

 \subsection{RQ2: Which contextual factors shape the emotional response to arguments?}

 After analyzing \textit{which} emotions are developed and how they are correlate with the argument's convincingness, we now turn to understanding \textit{how} these emotions are developed.
 We analyze the participant's (argument receiver's) textual explanations about the evoked emotions and the strongest influence on the emotion (sender, argument, receiver).
-We also analyze how strong (1--5) the influence (sender, argument, receiver) was for the development of the evoked emotion (see Table~\ref{tab:emotion_influence}).
+We also analyze how strong (1--5) the influence (sender, argument, receiver) was for the development of the evoked emotion.

+Table~\ref{tab:emotion_influence} shows the results.
 The argument (3.6) is the primary driver of the emotional response, followed by the receiver themselves (3.1) and the sender (1.9).
-Receivers rarely attribute \guilt and \shame to being evoked by the sender.

-\Pride is often attributed to the argument itself, which is also the most frequent emotion and has the highest correlation to convincingness.
-Similar patterns are found for \anger, which has however has the strongest negative convincingness correlation.
+Receivers rarely attribute \guilt and \shame to being evoked by the sender. \Pride is often attributed to the argument itself, which is also the most frequent emotion and has the highest correlation to convincingness.
+Similar patterns are found for \anger, which has, however, the strongest negative convincingness correlation.
+Interestingly, the sender is the least important component when it comes to the evoked emotion of \guilt.
 In summary, the argument itself is the primary driver of the emotional response.